annoyinglemon/Colors-Android/README.md

 # Colors-Android
-Built using Jetpack compose and demonstrates the some animations, a collapsible header and a toggle theme.
+Built using Jetpack compose and demonstrates some animations, a collapsible header and a toggle theme.